How and why applications are added to Azure AD

 - Change Users can register applications to No.

-Microsoft itself uses the default configuration with users able to register applications and consent to applications on their own behalf.
+Microsoft itself uses the default configuration allowing users to register applications and only allows user consent for a very limited set of permissions.